-As of 31 March 2021, the bank's Common Equity Tier 1 (CET1) capital ratio was strong at 18.1%, compared with 18.3% as of December 2020 and 17.3% as of December 2019 (see Exhibit 5), well above the CET1 requirement of 13.2% for the period.
-The slight decrease in the CET1 ratio in Q1 2021 was mainly because of an increase in risk-weighted exposures, primarily driven by market risk.
+As of 30 September 2021, the bank's Common Equity Tier 1 (CET1) capital ratio was strong at 18.1%, compared with 18.3% as of December 2020 and 17.3% as of December 2019 (see Exhibit 5), well above the CET1 requirement of 13.1% for the period.
+The slight decrease in the CET1 ratio as of September 2021 was mainly because of an increase in risk-weighted exposures, primarily driven by market risk.
 In 2020, the CET1 ratio benefitted from the cancellation of dividends for 2019, as the bank complied with the authorities' recommendation that financial institutions suspend dividend payouts and share buybacks, as well as the realised net profit and changes to the IFRS9 transitional arrangements.
-Following the resumption of limited dividend payments, Danske proposed dividend payments for 2020 corresponding to a payout ratio of 38%.
+Following the resumption of limited dividend payments, Danske proposed dividend payments for 2020 corresponding to a payout ratio of 38%1.